Dhruvish09/ProDeck/DEPLOYMENT.md

 ### Deploy Job
 - Only runs on main/master branch
 - Requires the test job to pass
+- Uses official GitHub Actions for Pages deployment
-- Deploys to your configured platform(s)
+- Deploys static export from `./out` directory

 ## Manual Deployment